Scenic reserves of New Zealand

 Scenic reserves are a type of New Zealand protected area.
 They are the most common, and probably most widespread, form of protected area in the country.
-The reserve vary size: while most are less than 100 hectares, some are more than 1,000 hectares.
+Reserves vary size with most being less than 100 hectares, although some are more than 1,000 hectares.
 Some are "islands of unspoilt nature in a sea of farmland".

 Scenic reserves were first created when communities decided to keep some original vegetation in an area where most original vegetation had been removed.
 Most are patches of bush, often close to roads.
 Statutory control of scenic reserves was covered by the Scenery Preservation Act 1903 until the passing of the Reserves Act 1977.

-Ball’s Clearing Scenic Reserve in Hawke’s Bay, an area of native forest fenced off from the surrounding pasture land, is typical scenic reserve.
+To classify an area as a scenic reserve a local authority is required to follow the procedure provided in that Reserves Act.
+The local authority needs to classify the area as a scenic reserve under section 16 of the Reserves Act 1977, and then declare the area a scenic reserve, giving the public an opportunity to raise objections.
+Once the allotted time for raising objections has past, the local authority is required to all objections submitted and decide whether to pass a resolution declaring the area a scenic reserve.
+If the resolution is passed, the resolution and all objects are forwarded to the Minster of Conservation.
+The resolution also needs to be gazetted by publishing the resolution in the New Zealand Gazette.

 North Island

 The following scenic reserves are located in and around the North Island: